redislabs-training/ru204/admin-training/lab-setup/vm-config-stage-3/README.md

 # Admin Training Setup - Stage 3

-Here are steps to generate the stage 3 VM and VNC Docker image.
+Here are steps to generate stage 3 VM and VNC Docker image.

 You can:
 - Use the pre-configured VNC Docker image as is